MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 > [!NOTE]
 > A single Auto attendant can only support a single "dial by" method.
 To allow callers to dial by name and by number, you will need to create an auto attendant that has an option for dial by name and the another for dial by extension.
 Each of these options will route to separate auto attenants configured for these "dial by" scenarios.

-When calls are redirected by an auto attendant, you can choose from the following call routing destinations:
+When calls are redirected by an auto attendant or call queue, you can choose from the following call routing destinations:

 - **Person in the organization** - a person in your organization who is able to receive voice calls.
 This can be an online user or a user hosted on-premises using Skype for Business Server.
 - **Voice app** - another auto attendant or a call queue.
 Choose the resource account associated with the destination.
 - **External phone number** - any phone number.
 (See [external transfer technical details](create-a-phone-system-auto-attendant.md#external-phone-number-transfers---technical-details)).
 - **Voicemail** - the voice mailbox associated with a Microsoft 365 group that you specify.
-- **Operator** - the operator defined for the auto attendant.
+- **Operator** (auto attendant only) - the operator defined for the auto attendant.
 Defining an operator is optional.
 An operator can be any of the other destinations in this list.

 Auto attendants offer separate call routing options for calls received outside of business hours and on holidays.
 After-hours call routing allows all the options listed above, while holiday call routing allows only redirecting or disconnecting a call, but no dial key options.